EpistasisLab/Aliro/docs/guides/developerGuide.md

 2. Set up your local PennAI configuration file.
 From the pennai directory, copy `config\ai.env-template` to `config\ai.env`.

-3. Build the base docker image by running `docker build ./dockers/base -t pennai/base:latest` from the pennai directory.
-It will take several minutes for the image to be built the first time this run.

-4. Build the development service images by running `docker-compose build` from the pennai directory.
+3. Build the development service images by running `docker-compose build` from the pennai directory.
 It will take several minutes for the images to be built the first time this run.

 ### Starting and Stopping ###
 To start PennAI, from the PennAI directory run the command `docker-compose up`.
 To stop PennAI, kill the process with `ctrl+c` and wait for the process to exit.